Modern slavery

 It can include victims that have been brought from overseas, and vulnerable people in the UK, being forced to illegally work against their will in many different sectors, including brothels, nail bars, factories, car washes, construction and agriculture.

-Report modern slavery 100% anonymously on 0800 555 111 or click here
+Report modern slavery anonymously on 0800 555 111 or fill in our online form:

 What's the difference between modern slavery and human trafficking?